Stanko/Stanko.github.io/content/about/index.md

 My other interests are music,
 {{ sidenote(text="crafts", note="Among other things I made my own electric guitar.") }}
 and gaming.
 Old DOS games are what [got me into the tech](/blog/my-programming-story/) in the first place.
-I love indie games and I'm so happy that we many so people making them today.
+I love indie games and I'm super happy that so many people are making them today.
 I'm also a terrible guitar player.

 Nick Muffin Man comes from the [Frank Zappa's song](https://www.youtube.com/watch?v=WMwY49vTBk0) of the same name.